 - Take advantage of pre-boarding.
 Unless the airline specifically designates an age limit, 4 and under is acceptable.
 This gives you the opportunity to get your children settled and their in-flight entertainment set up without the pressure of a building line behind you.

-- Make sure your child uses the bathroom before boarding, before the plane leaves the gate and once the pilot announces that the plane is starting its initial decent.
-If you are faced with being stuck on the tarmac, and your child insists that he has to go to the bathroom, advise him that he can'??t get up, and will instead have to pee into your empty water bottle.
+- Time your bathroom breaks.
+Make sure your child uses the bathroom before boarding, before the plane leaves the gate and once the pilot announces that the plane is starting its initial decent.
+If you are faced with being stuck on the tarmac, and your child insists that he has to go to the bathroom, advise him that he can't get up, and will instead have to pee into your empty water bottle.
 My son was so mortified by this prospect, he made it another 20 minutes.

-Zoobie 3-in-1 Travel Pets: plush toy, blanket and pillow all in one.
-Pick from 9 animals--got to love the hippo. $32
+- Baby Travel Pillow Blanket: plush toy, blanket and pillow all in one.
+Pick from 3 animals.

-Sticker Set Play Scenes: Little boys will go overboard for the pirate book from Mudpuppy with 50 reusable stickers--there are many other themes from which to pick. $12
+- Sticker Set Play Scenes: Little kids will go overboard for the Melissa & Doug sticker books with 50 reusable stickers--there are many other themes from which to pick.